February 2026

 Venue:Ramada Plaza, Karachi

-The Resource Person delivered a comprehensive presentation covering an overview of the NCEAC accreditation framework, including the revised manual, standards, and procedures.
-The session also addressed the HEC–NCEAC approved Computing Curriculum 2025, accreditation criteria, SAR preparation guidelines, and the practical aspects of program evaluation such as reporting mechanisms and marking schemes.
+The resource person delivered a comprehensive presentation covering an overview of the NCEAC accreditation framework, revised manual, standards and procedures, the HEC–NCEAC approved Computing Curriculum 2025, accreditation criteria, SAR preparation guidelines, and the practical aspects of program evaluation, including reporting mechanisms and marking schemes.

 During interactive discussions, participants raised several critical issues, including ambiguity in eligibility criteria, particularly regarding the transition from Associate Degree Programs to BS Computer Science.
 Concerns were also highlighted about the rapid increase in specializations, their alignment with degree titles, and the need to clearly define acceptable specializations and elective limits.